laconicwolf/Password-Scripts/README.md

 > Reads a file, converts to lowercase, strips everything but lowercase letters, writes to new file.

 ### leet_gen.py
 > Reads a string or file, and creates a ridiculous amount of permutations using leet subsitutions.
-This will produce a LOT of output pure word.
+This will produce a LOT of output per word.

 ### capitalize_letters.py
 > Reads a file and capitalizes letters specified by index.
 If no index provided, will capitalize the first letter.